 According to the class action, Plaintiffs decided to purchase a Rossi model R35102 revolver after Taurus advertised safety representations about the weapon.

 However, after a day of working on their farm, the Burrows returned home.
 Upon entering their garage, Oma alleges that she dropped the Taurus revolver on the cement floor and it discharged while still in its holster, striking her in the knee.

 Plaintiffs allege that the gun defects stem from an improper design and manufacture of certain weapons by Taurus.

 According to the lawsuit, Taurus has never acknowledged the gun defects or issued a recall for the weapon.

 See all related product liability lawsuits our attorneys covered so far.

 Do I Have a Taurus Gun Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Taurus Gun lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Taurus Gun lawsuits.
 We are handling individual litigation nationwide and currently accepting new defective revolver cases in all 50 states.